 5. The power of choice

 I find that the bedtime battles lessened with Sam when I provide him with acceptable opportunities for him to be assertive (than refusing bedtime) during bedtime routine.
 By this I mean allowing him to choose his pyjamas for the night, letting him choose the storybooks he would like to read for the night (reading in his bedroom of course), asking him if he would like to brush his teeth, have a sip of water or say goodnight to his teddy bears before he goes to bed.
-Such opportunities maybe helpful as it diverts their attention away to fight against their urge to refuse bedtime, and also grant them an alternative outlet to assert their autonomy and freedom of choice.
+Such opportunities may be helpful as it diverts their attention away to fight against their urge to refuse bedtime, and also grant them an alternative outlet to assert their autonomy and freedom of choice.

 6. Snacks before bedtime

-If your child has a habit for snacks before bedtime, choosing the right kind of food may help make the battle a little easier.
+If your child has a habit of snacks before bedtime, choosing the right kind of food may help make the battle a little easier.
 We all know that drinking milk will help one sleep a little better during bedtime, but do you know why?
 It is because milk contains a sleep promoting amino acid known as tryptophan.
 Carbohydrate foods will make tryptophan more available to our brains, and thus we will often feel drowsy after a carbohydrate-rich meal.

 You could try to offer such foods like cereal with milk, peanut butter bread, bananas, nuts, honey, eggs, cheese or crackers before their bedtime.
 But bear in mind not to overfeed your child before bed, because it may cause them to have trouble sleeping and it may also lead to more nighttime trips to the bathroom.